JemiJe/delivery-app/README.md

 npm run dev
 ```

+## features briefly

+google maps address search/marking, showing shops on the map, cart saves in localStorage, only one shop per order, getting/putting data into MongoDB using server API, mobile adopted markup

 ## features

 - users can choose their address using a pin on the map or just enter an address and it will be shown on the map (advanced level test task requirements)